josemazo/bmo/README.md

 =================================================================================================

 BMO, pronounced Beemo, is a Machine Learning toolbox based on Docker and IPython Notebook.
 Its main features are:
-* Provides an isolated Linux environment
+* Provides an isolated Linux environment.
-* Easy and replicable installation
+* Easy and replicable installation.
-* Extensible with any tool or package you need
+* Extensible with any tool or package you need.

 Content
 -------